criscara-dev/dendron-template/vault/salesforce-platform.platform-app-builder.md

 The master object controls certain behaviors of the detail object, like who can view the detail’s data.
 The detail object highly dependent on the master.
 In fact, if a record on the master object is deleted, all its related detail records are deleted as well.
 In a #Master-detail-relationship the Master is always a #Standard-object and the detail is the #Custom-object.
-The field is added always on the master side of the #Master-detail-relationship Trailblazer Community docs on relationships: [link](https://help.salesforce.com/articleView?id=relationships_considerations.htm&type=5)
+Trailblazer Community docs on relationships: [link](https://help.salesforce.com/articleView?id=relationships_considerations.htm&type=5)
 </details>